saoudh/db-vendo-client/readme.md

 ## Background

-After DB has switched to the new "vendo"/"movas" platform for bahn.de and DB Navigator, the old [HAFAS](https://de.wikipedia.org/wiki/HAFAS) API (see [hafas-client](https://github.com/public-transport/hafas-client/)) seems to become less and less reliable (server unreachable, missing prices, etc.) This project aims to enable easy switching to the new APIs.
+After DB has switched to the new "vendo"/"movas" platform for bahn.de and DB Navigator, the old [HAFAS](https://de.wikipedia.org/wiki/HAFAS) API (see [hafas-client](https://github.com/public-transport/hafas-client/)) seems now to have been shut off.
+This project aims to enable easy switching to the new APIs.
 However, not all information will be available from the new APIs.

 Actually, db-vendo-client is a wrapper around multiple different APIs, currently the bahn.de API for route planning and the regio-guide RIS API for boards for the `db` profile and the DB Navigator API for the `dbnav` profile.
 See some [notes about the various new APIs at DB](docs/db-apis.md).